Latin for beginners

 Dixi - I have spoken

-teaching discimus – through teachings we learn (Seneca, Epistles to Lucilius I, 7, 8)
+teaching discimus – through teaching we learn (Seneca, Letters to Lucilius I, 7, 8: “homines dum docent discunt”)

 Dout des – I give so that you give